 Council has completed an internal condition assessment of all buildings at a component level.
 The current building asset register is a standalone NAMS Plus asset management system which does not integrate with Council's corporate asset management system.
-The transfer of the NAMS Plus asset management data into the corporate asset management system is due for completion in 2021/2022.
+The transfer of the NAMS Plus asset management data into the corporate asset management system was completed in 2021/2022.
+This allows for more accurate data collection with regards to works undertaken and planned within the building assets.